Depression Treatment

 • Burnout is a state of emotional, mental, and often physical exhaustion brought on by prolonged or chronic stress.
 Though it is most often caused by problems at work, it can also appear in other areas of life, such as parenting, caretaking, or romantic relationships.

-"Snap out of it”
+The "snap out of it" myth:

 Risk Factors of Depression